Hello

 My Story

-From cloud services to on-premise systems, from distributed computing to single programs, from data structures stored in simple files to terabyte warehouses, I have deep knowledge of them all.
-I know their purposes and their challenges.
+From cloud services to on-premise systems, from distributed computing to single programs, from data structures stored in simple files to terabyte warehouses, I have deep knowledge.
 I know what to use and when to use it.